CS-433/ml-project-2-transcripted_cherry/README.md

 ## Preprocessing:
 There is an individual preprocessing step in both files Task_1.ipynb and Task_2.ipynb.
 This allows an optimization of the preprocessing parameters for each task.
+Note: If there are many columns for which outlier removal should be applied to, a lot of datapoints are filtered out because not all outliers occur in the same feature.

 During the preprocessing step outlier removal,  log transformation, z-score normalization as well as a step to get rid of bad detected or blurred values can be used.
 For each possible step the feature-columns that undergo this transformation have to be specified.
 ### Outlier removal